 The School of Open Learning (SOL), formerly known as the Directorate of Correspondence Courses, established under the University of Delhi in 1962, is a pioneer institution in the field of distance education in India.
 The country witnessed the beginning of an alternate mode of education when the school started with a modest admission of 900 students in 1962.
-The school enrolled more than 3.50 lakh students in the academic session 2011-2012.
 On many occasions students from this institution have been toppers in a range of disciplines.

 The examination is also conducted by the University of Delhi.
 Degrees awarded to students have the DU stamp that other students of regular colleges get.
 In an effort to cater to the needs of a growing number of students, the school established the South Study Centre at Motibagh from the academic session 1990-1991, which has a number of students now.